zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-management-charts.md

 in the categoryAxis.
 Here our biggest collection will be when we display data for the "Month" time range, where we show the last 30 days, so any number higher than that could have been chosen.

-## Changing the Date Ranges
+## Change the Date Ranges

-To facilitate selecting a date range to display on the chart, we used a Kendo ListView widget to display the available date ranges.
+To facilitate selecting a date range to display on the chart, we used a Kendo UI ListView widget to display the available date ranges.
 First we defined an array of the date ranges, using **date.js** to get ranges appropriate date ranges.
 The default selected item is also saved to a separate variable.